communityinclusion/explorevr.org/_posts/2014-10-16-webinar-Delaware-DVR-Quality-Journey.md

 ### Brief Description:

 This presentation will provide an overview of the Delaware Division of Vocational Rehabilitation’s Quality Project.
-Key topics to be addressed include: the key action steps; lessons learned; and quality changes implemented.The presenters will discuss the:
+Key topics to be addressed include: the key action steps; lessons learned; and quality changes implemented.The presenters will discuss their:
 - Vendor summit
 - Leadership Retreat
 - Staff survey